mehrshaad/mehrshad-pypi/README.md

 + [py-notifier](https://pypi.org/project/py-notifier/)
 + [win10toast](https://pypi.org/project/win10toast/)
 + [tqdm](https://pypi.org/project/tqdm/)
+All of these packages will be automatically installed after the first run! (if you don't already have them)

 ## NOTE
-Currently in Beta version, so errors possible.
+Currently in *Beta* version, so errors possible.

 ## Links
 + PyPi: [mehrshad-pypi](https://pypi.org/project/mehrshad/)